2015 Summer Scholars Program in Liberal Arts & Leadership

 Qualifications and Application Requirements

-- Summer Scholars application and community values contract (please check back for the application), including a letter of recommendation from a teacher
+- Summer Scholars application and community values contract, including a letter of recommendation from a teacher.

 - An essay of approximately 400 words answering the question, "How should Christians participate in God's work to make the world a better place?"